AmirrezaMirshafiee/API/README.md

 ## 8. 👨‍💼 Contributing

-Contributions to **apizone** are welcome!
+Contributions to **apizoe** are welcome!
 Please follow these steps:

 1. ⭐ **Fork** the repository.
 2. 🔧 **Create a feature branch** for your changes.